MichaelCook/cd-history/README.md

 There must be exactly one match.
 If there are more than one match, you'll be shown a list of the matches.

-* `cd %foo%` - change to a diretory containing "foo" anywhere in the pathname.
+* `cd %foo%` - change to a directory containing "foo" anywhere in the pathname.

 * `cd 4` - change to directory number 4.